-Yes, so long as you're on the river within the fishing season, from 16th June onwards*, and you have an appropriate Environment Agency rod license - available here.
+Yes, on the river, so long as you’re on the river within the fishing season, from 16th June onwards*, and you have an appropriate Environment Agency rod license - https://www.gov.uk/fishing-licences

 *Fishing isn’t allowed on the river between 15th March and 15th June.
 As our canoe hire season begins mid-March and runs to mid-October, this pretty much means you have around 4-months to fish from our canoes - from 16th June onwards.

 Sorry, no - all the land is private.
-But our recommended camp locations are very small scale, from a field with absolutely no facilities, through to lovely little family sites that simply have one loo, one shower, and a few chickens to lay your breakfast
+But our recommended camp locations are very small scale, from a field with absolutely no facilities, through to a lovely little family site that simply has one loo, one shower, and a few chickens to lay your breakfast

 Not often, but yes, occasionally, so we give you loads of great advice on how to avoid capsizing, and also how to deal with it if you do end up going for a swim.